valzi/hylia/src/pages/capital.md

 * Local faction provides access to dungeon entrance and passage back out as a paid service.
 * A giant burning tire heap. the city threatens to remove the tire heap as it's a blight on the city but armed residents fight back as they use the tires for fuel during the winter.

-### Daily chaos check
+### Daily chaos event check

 **Chaos**

 1 ☐ 2 ☐ 3 ☐ 4 ☐ 5 ☐ 6 ☐ 7 ☐ 8 ☐ 9 ☐

 Each time the players do something that would increase instability in the city, fill in another box.
-Then roll on the matching table below.
+If they improve things, erase a filled box.
+Each day that they are in the city, roll on the matching table below.

-#### 1-2
+#### Chaos 1-2

 | 1d6+Chaos | Event                                                        |
 | --------- | ------------------------------------------------------------ |